-European History.
-If you are interested in politics, society, international relations, war and conflict and are keen on debating some of the important issues that are still very relevant to the contemporary world, then this course will be of great interest to you.
+Absolutism, Terror, Monarchy, Partisan Politics, Marie Antoinette, Napoleon, Empire, Guillotine: these are just a few of the people and concepts associated with the study of France during the Revolutionary period.
+All young people should have some awareness of this seismic period of change in European History.
+If you are interested in politics, society, international relations, war and conflict, and are keen on debating some of the important issues of the French Revolution (issues that are still very relevant to the contemporary world), then this course will be of great interest to you.